View Related Sites

-STEP is used by the University of Cambridge as the basis for conditional offers.
+STEP is used by the University of Cambridge and the University of Warwick.
 Other universities sometimes ask candidates to take STEP as part of their offer – in such cases, the university can advise on which papers to take.

 There are also a number of candidates who sit STEP papers as a challenge.